XTU-PR-LAB/DK-NeRF/README.md

 ## 2. Download dataset
 We conducted experiments using the dataset provided by [Deblur-NeRF](https://github.com/limacv/Deblur-NeRF).
 Download the dataset from [here](https://drive.google.com/drive/folders/1_TkpcJnw504ZOWmgVTD7vWqPdzbk9Wx_?usp=sharing).

-This dataset comprises 10 synthesized scenes, simulating real camera motion blur and defocus blur.
-Additionally, the dataset includes captures from 20 real scenes, where also divided into half with camera motion blur and half with defocus blur.
+In this dataset, we primarily use 10 synthesized scenes that simulate real camera motion blur and defocus blur.
+Additionally, the dataset includes captures from 20 real scenes, which are also divided into camera motion blur and defocus blur.

 ## 3. Train
 For example, to train `blurpool` scene,